IKMLab/arct/README.md

 # NLITrans at SemEval 18 Task 12

 This repository holds a frozen version of the code used for our submission in SemEval 2018 Task 12: Argument Reasoning Comprehension Test, as described in our paper (TODO: link here).

 ## Preparing for Usage

 1. Required repdendencies are defined in `environment.yml`.
-2. Set the `ARCT_DIR` and `GLOVE_DIR` variables in `glovar.py` to point to the folder with the ARCT data and GloVe embeddings file.
-See the file for an example.
+2. Set the `ARCT_DIR` and `GLOVE_DIR` variables in `glovar.py` to point
+   to the folder with the ARCT data and GloVe embeddings file.
+   See `glovar.py` for an example.
 3. We used MongoDB to store experiment results and the like.
    We haven't unhooked this here, so you will need a local MongoDB instance running on localhost port 27017.
 4. Once the environment is ready you will need to run `prepare.py`

 ## Reproducing Our Results

 To reproduce any of our experiments, simply call the script `reproduce.py {name}` where `name` corresponds to the `experiment_name` column in the table below.
 This will perform training 20 times based on the config settings we used (stored in `configs.py`, according to the random seeds generated for our experiments.
 To try new random seeds add the option `--new_seeds` - e.g. `reproduce.py t512fwcomp --new_seeds`.
 It will save the results to `data/results.csv`.
 It will also print the mean and max scores for each dataset at the end of the experiment.

 Note: in this repository we supply the pre-trained encoders for 512, and 640 encoder sizes.
 Those were the critical experiments.

 | experiment_name   | model   | transfer   |   encoder_size |   train_acc |   tune_acc |   test_acc |
 |:------------------|:--------|:-----------|---------------:|------------:|-----------:|-----------:|